Has rust along both sides.

 UPDATE: Still Available

-(12/31/2013) This might be worth a look.
+This is worth a look.
+Includes an overdrive.

 UPDATE: Still Available